xioustic/start-using-elm-to-build-web-applications/other.md

 `[]` defines a list; list elements must all be the same type `()` defines a tuple; tuples are of fixed length but can be of different types

+package.elm-lang.org is the elm package repository When a package is found, use elm-package install <username>/<packagename>